rabeeh-ta/me-website/README.md

 ### Technology used for building.

-A small part of the website usess Vue.js, i love VueJS
+A small part of the website uses Vue.js.